LACMTA/service-change-template/index.md

 | **751**<br>Soto St | **251** |
 | **760**<br>Long Beach Bl | **60** |
 | **762**<br>Atlantic Bl/Fair Oaks Av | **260** |

+# We’re modifying additional bus line service.
+Impacted bus lines are listed below.

+20 – Move line from 7th St to 5th & 6th Sts in
+Downtown LA to accommodate LADOT project on 7th St and utilize the new bus lanes on 5th &
+6th Sts.

+55 – Discontinue Firestone Station deviation;
+Line 55 will operate direct on Compton Av for travel time savings for the majority of riders